f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

     POST https://{{rseries_appliance1_ip}}:8888/restconf/data/openconfig-system:system/f5-system-licensing:licensing/f5-system-licensing-install:get-dossier

-Within the body of API call, enter your registation-key.
+Within the body of API call, enter your registration-key.
 Note, in the example below the actual Registration Key has been obfuscated with XXXX's.

 .. code-block:: json